villhei/elixirtut/elixir_web/app/chapters/processes.md

 :do_something
 ```

 Looking good!
-The parent reacted to our messages as expected, and even better, handled more than a single message!
+The parent reacted to our messages as expected, and even better, handled more than a single message.
 Now let's allow the parent to transition to a different state.

 At this point, working in the `iex` interpreter is getting a little challenging.
 I recommended you to create a new elixir script `state_machine.exs`, which can be executed by entering the command `elixir state_machine.exs` in the directory the file was saved in.